top of page

 Hotel at 2222/360

-CONA in conjunction with Lake Austin Collective advoced for and got Austin City Council approved rezoning for the southeast corner of RM 2222 (also known as FM 2222) and Loop 360, clearing the way for the Avenue East hotel on July 10, 2024 A restrive covenant outlining neighborhood requests is effect.
+CONA in conjunction with the Lake Austin Collective, advocated for the rezoning of the southeast corner of RM 2222 (FM 2222) and Loop 360.
+On July 10, 2024, the Austin City Council approved the change, allowing plans for the Avenue East Hotel to move forward.
+A restrictive covenant reflecting neighborhood requests is now in place.

-The Council's vote included both the rezoning and accompanying environmental and development waivers, effectively enabling the hotel developer to move forward with their plans.
-However, final site plan approval are still pending, meaning detailed design and construction dates are not yet finalized
+The Council’s vote included the rezoning as well as environmental and development waivers needed for the project.
+Final site plan approvals are still pending, so detailed design and construction timelines have not yet been finalized.

 Brandywine at 6500 River Pl Blvd